Principles and practices of managing a biological treatment processing facility

 Topic Overview

 The CIWM (WAMITAB) Level 4 Certificate in Waste and Resource Management is a vocational qualification designed for professionals working in the waste and resource management sector.
-It covers the principles of sustainable waste management, including legislation, policy, and technical operations.
-This qualification is essential for those aiming to advance into management roles, as it provides a comprehensive understanding of the regulatory framework, waste treatment technologies, and resource efficiency strategies.
+It covers the principles of sustainable waste management, including the legal and regulatory framework, waste hierarchy, and operational practices.
+This qualification is essential for those aiming to manage waste facilities or develop careers in environmental management, as it provides the knowledge needed to ensure compliance with UK and EU regulations.

 Key Concepts